Wes34840/m3bo/README.md

 # m3bo Changelog, I guess

+## 0.2.1

+- Added a medpack pickup, heals 50 health
+- Added medpack to Endless shop
+- Implemented max ammo and health stats
+- Added max ammo and health to Endless upgrade menu
+- Did a little organising with scripts

 ## 0.2

 - Endless mode, cause I got a random spur of motivation to create something